IntuitionLabs

 Despite the intended cost-containment purpose, PBMs have become controversial.
 Critics argue that PBMs’ complex, largely opaque business model can drive up drug prices and patient costs.
 Independent reviews and government audits have uncovered practices such as spread pricing (charging insurers more than reimbursing pharmacies) and formulary steering toward higher-priced drugs that maximize rebates and PBM profits ([3]) ([5]).
 For example, a 2025 Federal Trade Commission (FTC) report found that the three big PBMs inflated drug prices at their own pharmacies, accruing an estimated $7.3 billion in excess revenue from 2017–2022 and raising out-of-pocket patient costs by $279 million in 2021 alone ([6]).
 State regulators have similarly identified millions in excess Medicaid spending due to spread pricing ([7]) ([8]).
 Advocates for independent pharmacies point to cases of under-reimbursement (paying pharmacies less than acquisition cost) and anti-competitive vertical integration that disadvantages small pharmacies ([9]) ([10]).

 On the policy front, PBMs are under intense scrutiny by federal and state regulators.
-The FTC has sued leading PBMs, alleging anticompetitive practices – notably in Pursuant to insulin pricing schemes – and has probed their broader influence on drug costs ([11]) ([12]).
-Congress and multiple state legislatures have introduced laws targeting PBM practices.
-Recent federal proposals would ban PBM compensation based on a drug’s list price and increase transparency on rebates ([13]) ([14]).
-Several states (Arkansas, Iowa, Pennsylvania, etc.) have passed measures curbing PBMs’ steering and ownership of pharmacies; some of these laws are now being challenged in court ([10]) ([15]).
+The FTC sued leading PBMs in 2024, alleging anticompetitive practices – notably in insulin pricing schemes – and has probed their broader influence on drug costs ([11]) ([12]).
+In February 2026, the FTC secured a landmark settlement with Express Scripts requiring elimination of spread pricing, delinking PBM compensation from drug list prices, and cost-plus reimbursement for independent pharmacies – expected to reduce patient out-of-pocket costs by up to $7 billion over 10 years ([13]).
+Congress enacted the most comprehensive federal PBM reform to date in the Consolidated Appropriations Act, 2026 (signed February 3, 2026), mandating 100% rebate pass-through to plan sponsors, banning spread pricing in Medicare Part D beginning 2028, and establishing any-willing-pharmacy requirements by 2029 ([14]).
+Several states (Arkansas, Iowa, Pennsylvania, etc.) passed measures curbing PBMs’ steering and pharmacy ownership; however, federal courts have blocked key state laws – Arkansas’s pharmacy ownership ban was enjoined in July 2025 on Commerce Clause grounds, and Iowa’s SF 383 was blocked on ERISA preemption grounds ([10]) ([15]).
 Meanwhile, PBMs and industry groups point to analyses that claim PBMs generate substantial savings through negotiated discounts, generic substitution, and mail-order efficiencies ([16]) ([4]).
 For example, one study found that proactive PBM management of Hepatitis C therapies saved a Medicaid program tens of millions of dollars ([17]).

 This report provides an exhaustive analysis of modern PBMs, covering their historical evolution, business models, market structure, and the data on their impact.
 It presents multiple perspectives – from regulatory reports and academic studies to industry and independent advocacy positions – and includes case studies (legislative and legal examples) to illustrate PBM effects in practice.
 Through detailed data and citations, the report examines how PBMs function in the drug supply chain, how they influence pricing and access, and what the future may hold under ongoing reforms.
 All arguments are backed by authoritative sources, including peer-reviewed studies, government reports, and reputable news coverage, to provide a balanced, evidence-based picture.